 “Then Jesus said to them, ‘I ask you, which is lawful on the Sabbath: to do good or to do evil, to save life or to destroy it?’”
 (Luke 6:9, NIV84)

-The religious leaders are just looking for a reason to trip Jesus up.
+The religious leaders were just looking for a reason to trip Jesus up.
 Rather than understand that Jesus was the fulfillment of all their religious hopes, they saw Him as a threat.
-On this Sabbath day there is a man with a shriveled hand standing before Jesus.
-Jesus knows the hearts of those who are present.
-Jesus is hurt and angered that they all are looking for a way to destroy His ministry.
-They are wondering whether Jesus might heal the man on the Sabbath, thereby breaking the law by working on the Sabbath.
-Jesus is dumfounded that the religious leaders have no thoughts about the man with the shriveled hand.
+On this Sabbath day there was a man with a shriveled hand standing before Jesus.
+Jesus knew the hearts of those who were present.
+Jesus was hurt and angered that they all were looking for a way to destroy His ministry.
+They were wondering whether Jesus would heal the man on the Sabbath, thereby breaking the law by working on the Sabbath.
+Jesus was dumfounded that the religious leaders had no thoughts about the man with the shriveled hand.

 We have to be careful to avoid religious practices that get in the way of the love, grace, and mercy that God wants expressed.
 First and foremost, we should at all times be motivated to share the grace that we have freely received with the world around us.
 We have to make sure we are not being our own worst enemy.
 We need to make sure we are not getting in the way of God’s desire to work in the lives of the people He places in our lives.
 What I am trying to say is that we can never let our religious obedience get in the way of our religious obligation to do good and to save.